This page contains some of the work that I have done in relation to money.

 - Getting money into people’s hands was one step forward, but it came to light that some people had difficulties obtaining a bank account.
 Read about it here.

 - Some sheltered workshops continued to make token ‘incentive’ payments to participants, and I worked with colleagues to challenge these arrangements – click here to read the review.

-- People who get involved in research as participants or advisors sometimes receive payment for their inconvenience.
+- People who get involved in research as participants or advisers sometimes receive payment for their inconvenience.
 I have drafted a technical paper here and run a survey to find out more about the procedural and ethical issues involved in this complex topic.
-The findings of the survey are summarised here and a video discussion of the issues can be viewed here.
+The survey is reported here.